 Sometimes, though, these assumptions can be more subtle.
 For instance, voice activation isn’t an interesting feature for people who can’t speak loud enough to trigger it.
 Or who can’t hear a response?

 Diversity Spots Problems

-Nikon is a crown jewel of Japanese engineering and imaging technology, and yet a lack of diversity resulted in a camera Japanese people couldn’t use.
+Nikon is the crown jewel of Japanese engineering and imaging technology.
+Yet a lack of diversity resulted in a camera Japanese people couldn’t use.
 Nikon’s blink-detection software was originally engineered with mostly non-Asian faces, leading the camera to inform people of Asian descent they were blinking when they weren’t.
-Leaving aside the embarrassment, Nikon cut itself off from over a billion customers, all thanks to a simple lack of diversity in the product design concept.
+Leaving aside the embarrassment, Nikon cut itself off from over a billion customers.
+All thanks to a simple lack of diversity in the product design concept.

 Diversity Stops Embarrassment

 In 2009, HSBC launched a campaign with the slogan “Assume Nothing.”
 The problem was HSBC didn’t sit down and check to see if the word “Assume” had any analog in all the countries in which it worked.
 The result was a wide variety of translations, including “Do Nothing”.
 These are worth a chuckle, of course, but stop and ask yourself if you’re not falling into the same trap without even realizing it.